|

 Chemical reaction | Definition, Equations, Examples, & Types - Britannica

 A chemical reaction is a process in which one or more substances, the reactants, are converted to one or more different substances, the products.
 Substances are either chemical elements or compounds.
+A chemical reaction rearranges the constituent atoms of the reactants to create different substances as products.

 Chemical industry | Overview, Importance, & History | Britannica

 Chemical industry, complex of processes, operations, and organizations engaged in the manufacture of chemicals and their derivatives.
 Raw materials include fossil fuels and inorganic chemicals.
+An average chemical product is passed from factory to factory several times before it emerges into the market.

-Chemical energy | Definition & Facts | Britannica
+Chemical synthesis | Organic & Inorganic Reactions | Britannica

 |